4 Helpful / 0 Not

 Other Thoughts: To me this course is a tale of two cities: the first 18 holes are a solid 4.0 and really could push the envelope to be a 4.25 or higher.
 The issue with this course are holes 19 through 27, which I would probably give a 2.5.
 Most of the time having 27 holes is a positive thing but in this case these holes truly hurt the course.
 Its still a nice course but in my opinion its probably not worth the $8 fee.
 I know this keeps the course more playable and beautiful but if I am going to pay $8 for a 27 hole course I'd love for it to have more interesting holes on the last 9.

 4 of 4 people found this review helpful.

 Lucky to live nearby

-Pros: I'm relatively new to the game, and I like that the short tees on the course give me a fair opportunity at making par with the occasional birdie, and that when I want to stretch myself, I've got the back tees available to stretch the course out a bit.
-I'm sure people with real monster arms would like those back tees even further back - in most cases, they're only adding 50-75' to the holes.
+Pros: I'm relatively new to the game, and I like that the short tees on the course give me a fair opportunity at making par with the occasional birdie, and that when I want to stretch myself, I've got the back tees available to make the course even longer.
+I'm sure people with real monster arms would like those back tees even further back - in many cases, they're only adding 50-75' to the holes.